NazimAmin/dotfiles/README.md

 If you have existing dotfiles for configuring git, zsh, vim, etc, these will be backed-up into `~/.dotfiles_backup/$(date +"%Y.%m.%d.%H.%M.%S")` and replaced with the files from this project.
 You can restore your original dotfiles by using `./restore.sh $RESTOREDATE` where `$RESTOREDATE` is the date folder name you want to restore.

-# 3.0.0 Upgrade Instructions!

-`3.0.0` brings huge changes.
-If you have made any modifications (and didn't make your own fork), you will want to backup your dotfiles prior to running `git-up` or `git pull` on `~/.dotfiles`.

-Do the following to upgrade your ~/.dotfiles safely:

-1. backup your dotfiles: `cp -R ~/.dotfiles ~/.dotfiles_old`
-2. `cd ~/.dotfiles`
-3. update dotfiles: `git-up` or `git pull`
-4. remove old submodule location: `rm -rf .vim` (now lives in `homedir/.vim`)
-5. inspect `install.sh` and `config.js` to make sure all the software you want is installed
-6. inspect `homedir/*` for any changes you want to port from `./dotfiles_old`
-7. run `install.sh` again

 # Additional

 ## VIM as IDE
-I am moving away from using `Atom` and instead using `vim` as my IDE.
+I am moving away from using Atom and instead using vim as my IDE.
 I use Vundle to manage vim plugins (instead of pathogen).
 Vundle is better in many ways and is compatible with pathogen plugins.
 Additionally, vundle will manage and install it's own plugins so we don't have to use git submodules for all of them.
+To install plugins with vundle, pop open vim and run `:PluginInstall`

 ## Crontab
 You can `cron ~/.crontab` if you want to add my nightly cron software updates.